TESSMY/vebase/IMPROVEMENTS.md

-1. make inputType and name compulsory in the Vemodel
+1. ~~make inputType and name compulsory in the Vemodel~~
-2. displayname replace _ with space, and do a capitalize word
+2. ~~displayname replace _ with space, and do a capitalize word~~
-3. placeholder, use display name if not set, which will follow the above if display name not set
+3. ~~placeholder, use display name if not set, which will follow the above if display name not set~~
-4. size by default also col-md-6
+4. ~~size by default also col-md-6~~
 5. simplify relation name to columnName => 'company.name' and check if there is '.'
 6. ~~remove strict array type for fields, files and etc~~
 7. add support to route resource for only and except
-8. enable none or all policy for model
+8. support for default policy + additional policies. e.g. $policies = ['viewAny', 'update', 'destroy']
+9. combine update / create fields if possible